PragadeshBS/lgtv/README.md

 You need to allow "LG Connect Apps" or "Mobile TV Connect" or something similar on your TV

 The first time you run it against the TV, you need to give the program access to the TV by answering yes to the prompt on the TV.
-From then on, the received client key is used so you don't have to perform this step again.
+From then on, the received client key is used, so you don't have to perform this step again.

-This cannot be used to turn on your TV unlike the official LG remote app
+This cannot be used to turn on your TV, unlike the official LG remote app

 ## Available options

 - Launch an app
 - Send keys -> Up, down, left, right, enter, back, exit
 - Get/set volume
-- Increase/decrese volume by one unit
+- Increase/decrease volume by one unit
 - Toggle mute
-- Turn tv off
+- Turn TV off
 - Show a toast message